balena-io/docs/pages/learn/getting-started/raspberry-pi.md

 Next, we will flash the downloaded image onto the device.
 To do so, follow the following steps:

-Insert the SD card to the host machine.,Write the balenaOS file you downloaded to the SD card.
-We recommend using &lt;a href&#x3D;&quot;https://etcher.balena.io/&quot;&gt;Etcher&lt;/a&gt;.,Wait for writing of balenaOS to complete.,Remove the SD card from the host machine.,Insert the freshly flashed SD card into the Raspberry Pi (v1 / Zero / Zero W).,Connect power to the Raspberry Pi (v1 / Zero / Zero W) to boot the device.
+* Insert the SD card to the host machine.
+* Write the balenaOS file you downloaded to the SD card.
+We recommend using <a href="https://etcher.balena.io/">Etcher</a>.
+* Wait for writing of balenaOS to complete.
+* Remove the SD card from the host machine.
+* Insert the freshly flashed SD card into the Raspberry Pi (v1 / Zero / Zero W).
+* Connect power to the Raspberry Pi (v1 / Zero / Zero W) to boot the device.

 When complete, after a minute or two the device should appear on your balenaCloud [dashboard](https://dashboard.balena-cloud.com/), and you should now be ready to deploy some code.
 If you are not able get the device to appear on the dashboard, then check out our [troubleshooting guide for Raspberry Pi (v1 / Zero / Zero W)](/faq/troubleshooting/raspberry-pi) or try our [support channels](../../learn/accounts/support-access.md).